-Michael has previously worked in industry in the intellectual property function of a research and development department within a British multinational telecommunications company providing global IP support.
+Michael has previously worked in industry in the intellectual property (IP) function of a research and development department within a British multinational telecommunications company providing global IP support.
 Michael was involved in identifying, documenting and understanding the commercial value of inventions from a wide range of technologies, such as fixed and cellular telecommunications, ultrasonic sensors and financial payment methodologies.

-Michael obtained his first degree and Doctoral degree from the University of Newcastle upon Tyne.
+Michael obtained his first degree and doctoral degree from the University of Newcastle upon Tyne.
 Michael’s doctoral research was concerned with the automated microfluidic preparation and subsequent use of imaging agents for use in the medical imaging technique, positron emission tomography (PET).
 Michael was awarded the Young Researcher Prize in 2012, from the Royal Society of Chemistry, for his research.

-Michael holds a Postgraduate Certificate in Intellectual Property Law from Brunel University London.
+Michael holds a postgraduate certificate in Intellectual Property Law from Brunel University London.

-Member of the Literary and Philosophical Society of Newcastle upon Tyne
+Member of the Literary and Philosophical Society of Newcastle upon Tyne.